 What does it mean to be event driven?

-Many events are time-sensitive or mission-critical, so companies want to build their infrastructure around capturing and reacting to these events.
-A business is event-driven when events trigger reactions within the organization.
-In the digital age, events are handled by IT systems that record, process, and respond to events based on preset logic.
+Events drive reactions within organizations, so companies build their infrastructure around capturing and reacting to these time-sensitive or mission-critical events.
+In the digital age, IT systems record, process, and respond to events based on preset logic.

 Events in system design share common characteristics: